moatom/moatom.github.io/index.md

   certainly my father was, but in the area of medicine---[artificial heart](https://nrid.nii.ac.jp/en/nrid/1000020323610/), and not in computer science, mathematics, etc. :-)

 [^1]: If you are a foreigner, please note that GPAs at Japanese universities are assigned with extreme rigor.
-This is not the final record, but it should be close to it.
+As far as I know, my grades have remained among the top scores in my course.
+(FIXE: This is not the final record, but it should be close to it.)
-[^2]: If you are a foreigner, please note that GPAs at Japanese universities are assigned with extreme rigor.
-This is not the final record, but it should be close to it.
+[^2]: The same as 1.
+As evidence of this, I was exempted from the written exam when I entered the graduate school.